thecoordinate1/entemba/REFINEMENT_ROADMAP.md

     - [ ] Fix any overlapping UI elements on the settings page tabs.
 - [x] **Loading States & Performance**
     - [x] Review all pages for consistent skeleton loaders or loading messages.
     - [x] Identify and optimize slow API calls or client-side computations.
+(Initial pass done, further backend optimization might be needed for RPCs if slowness persists).
-    - [x] Consider pagination for tables (Products, Orders, Customers) if not already sufficient.
+    - [ ] Consider pagination for tables (Products, Orders, Customers) if not already sufficient.
     - [ ] Review database indexes in Supabase for frequently queried columns.

 ## Phase 4: Aggregated Reporting Views